elroberto/n220/lecture-notes/008a-objects.md

 Both properties and methods have a name value called a **key**.
 The value of a property is always one of (String, Number, Boolean, Array, Object).
 The value of a method is always a function().

 In JS, arrays **are** objects (remember the `.length` property).
-The hold a related set of key value pairs.
+They hold a related set of key value pairs.
 Arrays can also be inside objects.
 An Object can contain Arrays.

 ```javascript
 var hotel = {